 As you decide to write CAT, the important question that arises with it is “how to start preparing for CAT?”.
 An adequate answer to this question will steer your CAT preparation in the right direction.
-But the question is, with numerous CAT preparation strategies floating on the internet, how do you know which one to follow?
-To make it easier for you, in this article I have listed the fundamental steps that you need to follow without any exception.

 The most fundamental requirement to score well in CAT is speed and accuracy.
-Both of which cannot be attained without having strong basics.
-Hence, the next step is to strengthen your basics.
+Both of which cannot be attained without having strong conceptual foundation.
+Hence, the next step is to strengthen your concepts.
 The way to attaining strong basics is through practice and revision.
 Practice several questions, with varying levels of difficulty, from the topics you have studied.
 Revise what you have studied every weekend.
-This will not only help you strengthen your basics but will also offer momentum to your CAT preparation.
+This will not only help you strengthen your concepts but will also offer momentum to your CAT preparation.

 As you kickstart your preparation for CAT, keep in mind that mocks have to be a part of your preparation from the onset.
 Don’t wait to take mocks at the end of the road.
 This is a major mistake that most aspirants make.
 Take at least one mock per week starting from April till September.
 From October, start taking at least 2 mocks per week.
 Writing mocks will help you understand the paper pattern, benchmark your performance across test takers, familiarize you with the test taking environment, and prepare you for the D-day.